 - Try searching Google, Stack Overflow, Forums, etc. first – Occasionally it is nice to get the question that I can answer just by pasting it into Google and replying with the first link.
 Makes me look smarter than I really am, but after a while it gets old.
 Often times I’ve found that after I search for something and don’t find any results, I’ll compose my question to a real person differently than my original search terms.
 I then take that question and paste it back into Google and the answer appears.

-- Don’t send source unless asked – Please don’t paste in your entire project source code, including forms, etc. unless I ask you to.
-Often times it just results in an unwieldy long email message or blog comment that I need to scroll through to find the pertinent information.
-Sometimes it is useful to send source though, and I generally recommend trying to recreate the issue in a sample program before asking for help, just as a troubleshooting step.
-That isn’t always possible though, so explain why in your email too.
+- Send the Minimum Code Necessary – Please don’t paste in your entire project source code, including forms, into an email.
+Pasting too much code just results in an unwieldy long email message or blog comment that I need to scroll through to find the pertinent information.
+Usually, if you can’t reduce it down to a few lines, then you don’t fully understand the issue yet (notice I said “usually” as some issues require more code).
+I generally recommend trying to recreate the issue in the smallest possible sample program (sometimes called a “spike”) before asking for help.
+This is also a good troubleshooting step as isolating things helps to debug them (and may be a sign your code is too tightly coupled.)
+You can include a link to download this sample project, or attach it if that is supported (just don’t include the binaries, unless that is necessary).
+If that isn’t possible, then explain why in your message.
 Now when asking on other forums, etc. observe the tradition there.
 If you are submitting a bug report then a test case is a good place to start.

 - Avoid Personal Attacks – I used to work with a guy that whenever dealing with someone else’s code, software, library, tool, etc. would say “If I wrote code like that I’d lose my job.”
 One time I pointed out it was his code.
 He didn’t learn.
 It is never necessary to insult someone, even if you believe you’ve found a bug.
 I’d wager that any programmer who has not written any bugs has not written enough code.
-Even if you are not attacking me, I don’t like working with people who feel it necessary to belittle others.
+Even if you are not attacking me, I don’t like working with people who feel it necessary to belittle others (and I always think the code I wrote yesterday is terrible.)

 - Explain it to a Teddy Bear – The Teddy Bear Principle is where you try to explain the problem out-loud to a Teddy Bear, as if you are trying to get an answer.
 It is amazing how often just going through the process you will answer your own question, or maybe realize your question doesn’t make any sense.
 If you don’t have a Teddy Bear you can use your dog, child, spouse, statue of Blaise Pascal, picture of Niklaus Wirth, shrine to Charles Babbage, etc. You can take it to the next step by imagining what answers, questions or challenges might be offered to your question.
 It is OK to have a full on conversation with an inanimate object.